Independent Australian Cost Guides

 Install a single new powerpoint

 One of the most common electrical jobs.
 If existing wiring is nearby and the switchboard has capacity, it's a 30–45 minute task.
-If the electrician needs to run new cable through walls or the switchboard needs a new circuit breaker, add $100–$200.
-Installing an outdoor weatherproof GPO costs more ($200–$350) due to marine-rated fittings and weatherproof covers.
+If the electrician needs to run new cable through walls or the switchboard needs a new circuit breaker, add $105–$210.
+Installing an outdoor weatherproof GPO costs more ($210–$370) due to marine-rated fittings and weatherproof covers.
+Terrace and cottage walls are a mix of brick, timber, and plaster — cable routing varies by property.
+Internal walls are typically easier than external solid walls.

 Full switchboard upgrade — old ceramic fuses to modern RCD/safety switches